-That was the year I finally understood that Christmas was actually all about Jesus.
+That was the year it finally sunk in that Christmas was actually all about Jesus.

 When all the fluff settles, it is Jesus, just Jesus.

 We can celebrate him in the snow or the tropics,

 with caramels or with lychee candy,

 with family or alone,

 with new gifts or counting the hundreds we already possess.

 That sounds lovely and simple, doesn’t it?

 Then our kids grew older and developed vocabularies.
-They started asking for gifts wherever they went that magical month of December.
-I was horrified and squeezed their little shoulders and whispered words in their darling ears.
+They started asking for gifts wherever they went that magical month and I was horrified and squeezed their little shoulders and whispered words in their darling ears.
 It became apparent that year:

 An intentional Christmas might be simple but it’s not easy.

 What would it look like to actually celebrate Jesus’ birthday?

 We have some great birthday traditions in our house and I’ll bet you do too.
 Our birthday kid invites two favorite friends over for a sleep over.
 They choose the dinner menu.
 We decorate with streamers, we tie a birthday balloon to their chair, we shop for gifts and stuff them into (aggressively-used) gift bags and sing the birthday song very loudly.

 They key to a great birthday is how well the birthday kid is KNOWN and CATERED to.
-To give our teenager a doll baby would be an insult and decorating with pink princesses might hurt our son’s feelings.
+To give our teenagers a pack of matchbox cars would be an insult and decorating with pink princesses might hurt our sons’ feelings.